 Despite the thoroughness of the program, Powerhouse Affiliate is far from being perfect.
 As I dug deeper, some aspects of the training seem to be lacking, making the platform to be less effective than intended.

-The biggest setbacks is that there’s no action based learning going on.
+The biggest setbacks are that there’s no action-based learning going on.
 Basically, you are just moving from one module to another without doing any application work.
 So, it’s harder to tell if you truly understood what is being taught.
 This will leave you hanging on what to do next after completing all the courses.

 2 – Being highly focused on paid traffic generation has one obvious downside.
 You don’t get to learn a lot about free traffic acquired through SEO techniques.
 That means, there’s little emphasis on content creation and even if there is, it’s all about outsourcing, which will incur more costs to your business.

-In case you aren’t aware, organic searches can be a tremendous source of traffic to one’s site – sometimes, as much as 80%.
-Without SEO, you are going to be spending a lot on paid traffic, like really a lot.
+In case you aren’t aware, organic searches can be a tremendous source of the traffic to one’s site – sometimes, as much as 80%.
+Without SEO, you are going to be spending a lot of paid traffic, like really a lot.

 3 – In addition, some of the training content is either very minimal, outdated or missing altogether.
 It doesn’t look like the owner has made any effort to update on the training materials so far.
 As for the webinars, there are only 4 recordings so far and the last one was done in November 2018.
 Will there be more in the future?
 We don’t really know.